-The brightness should correspond to the ambient lighting of the room, so not too bright nor too dim.
-For example, if you are working after dark and the ambient lighting has been dimmed, then it is important to decrease the brightness setting on your laptop and/or computer monitor.
+The brightness is equally crucial and should correspond to the ambient lighting of the room, so not too bright nor too dim.
+For example, if you are doing computer work after dark and the ambient lighting has been dimmed with your dimmer switch, then it is important to decrease the bright setting on your laptop and/or computer monitor.

-You should be able to determine what level of brightness work for you solely based on your eye comfort level.
+You should be able to determine what level to use solely based on your eye comfort level.
 However, this guide provides a helpful framework for determining how bright your monitor should be.

 Dark Mode vs. Light Mode on Your Computer Monitor

 The research is still inconclusive on whether a light background or dark background is better for your eyes when working on your computer.
 In general, people have found a white background to be easy on the eyes during the day when the room is brightest.
 Then a black background works better in the evenings when the room is naturally dimmer.

 Closing out our discussion of home office lighting ideas, being able to adjust your light level throughout the day is ideal for the eyes and helps improve focus.
 It may take some time to figure out which lighting is best for a home office.

 All in all, the right lighting can drastically improve the quality of your home office experience.
 Just make sure you set it up so that you reduce glare and effectively balance ambient lights and task lights.